Abelia chinensis

 Description

-A native of southern China, this flowering shrub grows 1 to 2 m (3 to 6 ft) tall and has long cane-like branches that arch toward the ground, giving it a graceful, weeping, fountain-like shape.
+Native to southern China, this flowering shrub grows 1 to 2 m (3 to 6 ft) tall and has long, cane-like branches that arch toward the ground, giving it a graceful, weeping, fountain-like shape.

-The leaves are small and glossy green and remain on the plant throughout the year in a close and compact arrangement along the branches.
-The flowers are trumpet-shaped, white, tinted pink, and sweetly fragrant.
+The leaves are small and glossy green, remaining on the plant year-round in a close, compact arrangement along the branches.
+The flowers are trumpet-shaped, white-and-pink-tinted, and sweetly fragrant.
 They bloom in showy clusters on new growth from spring to summer.

-The long, slim, cane-like branches with compact foliage make excellent cut foliage for tall floral arrangements.
+Cut-foliage - The long, slim, cane-like branches with compact foliage are harvested as cut foliage.

 Climate

 Grows and flowers reliably in moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 18°C, annual highs of 20 to 27°C, annual rainfall of 900 to 2000 mm and a dry season of 5 months or less.
-It is also known to grow well in cool temperate regions and will tolerate frost.
+It also grows well in cool-temperate regions and tolerates frost.

 Growing